danielstern/financejs/README.md

 	net_before_deductions: -693.94, // gross income minus expenses
 	payment: 654.95, // how much is due this month in the mortgage
 	period: 150, // what period (month) it is, relative to the first payment at 0
-	roi: 0.00343 // return on your down payment
+	roi: 0.0343 // return on your equity (annualized)
 }
 ```